Spontaneous emission: Theory

-Spontaneous transitions were not explainable within the framework of the Schrödinger equation, in which the electronic energy levels were quantized, but the electromagnetic field was not.
-Given that the eigenstates of an atom are properly diagonalized, the overlap of the wavefunctions between the excited state and the ground state of the atom is zero.
-Thus, in the absence of a quantized electromagnetic field, the excited state atom cannot decay to the ground state.
-In order to explain spontaneous transitions, quantum mechanics must be extended to a quantum field theory, wherein the electromagnetic field is quantized at every point in space.
-The quantum field theory of electrons and electromagnetic fields is known as quantum electrodynamics.
+Spontaneous transitions cannot be modeled in the absence of an electromagnetic field, even with quantum-mechanical treatment of the atom.
+The stationary quantum states of an atom are orthogonal: the overlap of the wavefunctions between an excited state and the ground state of the atom is zero.
+Thus, in the absence of a quantized electromagnetic field operator, the excited state atom cannot decay to the ground state.
+In order to explain spontaneous transitions, the state of the electromagnetic field must be included in the system.

 In quantum electrodynamics (or QED), the electromagnetic field has a ground state, the QED vacuum, which can mix with the excited stationary states of the atom.
-As a result of this interaction, the "stationary state" of the atom is no longer a true eigenstate of the combined system of the atom plus electromagnetic field.
-In particular, the electron transition from the excited state to the electronic ground state mixes with the transition of the electromagnetic field from the ground state to an excited state, a field state with one photon in it.
+As a result of this interaction, the stationary state of the atom is no longer a eigenstate of the combined system of the atom plus electromagnetic field.
+The transition from the electronic excited state to the electronic ground state mixes with the transition of the electromagnetic field from the ground state to an excited state, a field state with one photon in it.
 Spontaneous emission in free space depends upon vacuum fluctuations to get started.

 Although there is only one electronic transition from the excited state to ground state, there are many ways in which the electromagnetic field may go from the ground state to a one-photon state.
 That is, the electromagnetic field has infinitely more degrees of freedom, corresponding to the different directions in which the photon can be emitted.
 Equivalently, one might say that the phase space offered by the electromagnetic field is infinitely larger than that offered by the atom.
 This infinite degree of freedom for the emission of the photon results in the apparent irreversible decay, i.e., spontaneous emission.

 In the presence of electromagnetic vacuum modes, the combined atom-vacuum system is explained by the superposition of the wavefunctions of the excited state atom with no photon and the ground state atom with a single emitted photon: